 Potter-Elvehjem Grinding Chambers and Pestles vs. PRO Scientific Homogenizer

-However, you need not be limited to using only a Tissue Grinder Potter-Elvehjem with your soft tissue samples, such as liver or brain.
+Absolutely!
+You need not be limited to using only a Tissue Grinder Potter-Elvehjem with your soft tissue samples, such as liver or brain.
 A PRO Scientific rotor-stator homogenizer can be an effective means of homogenizing soft tissues.
 When using a rotor-stator homogenizer, like PRO Scientific’s homogenizer, it is important to select a generator probe that provides a low sheer number.
 With that generator probe selected, most homogenization will take place in a matter of seconds, so heat production is not a concern.
+We have a variety of homogenizer package kits that are ideal

 Examples of PRO Scientific Homogenizers being used to homogenize soft tissue samples: